 With the X-E1, Fuji’s designers have again done an excellent job, developing a body design that is not only highly appealing but also carries some significant photographic power.

 The body is nearly the same size as the Fuji Finepix X100, the top compact camera produced by the firm.
-Despite the camera’s reduced size, the lenses that may be added to its front do not give it an unnatural appearance, as is sometimes the case with tiny system cameras (CSCs).
+However, despite the camera’s reduced size, the lenses that may be added to its front do not give it an unnatural appearance, as is sometimes the case with tiny system cameras (CSCs).

 The body of the Fuji X-E1 bears a striking resemblance to that of the Fuji X-Pro1, and anyone familiar with the latter would recognize these similarities immediately.
-The camera’s top plate is practically identical; the only differences are that it is a tiny bit smaller and that a flash has been added to it.
+The camera’s top plate is practically identical; the only differences are that it is a tiny bit smaller and that a flash has been added.
 On the top of the camera are two dials that govern exposure compensation and shutter speed, as well as an Fn button that can be programmed to do various functions.

 Fujifilm X-E1 Performance